Alibaba's Game-Changing Role In China's Digital Currency

 Alibaba is riding on the digitalization wave in the government and the industry

 Everyone in some form of lockdown or restriction of movement is probably wondering when we will return to normal life.
 For investors, we are asking whether the bottom is truly reached and the sustainability of the rebound.
-Perhaps we should be asking, whether the companies we own have learned from the pandemic and will they be able to adapt to the consequent changes in consumer behavior.
+Perhaps, we should be asking whether the companies we own have learned from the pandemic, and will they be able to adapt to the consequent changes in consumer behavior.
 Better yet, will their business models evolve to take advantage of the new paradigm?

 If there is a textbook example of a company doing what I have asked, it would be Alibaba Group.
 The internet titan was negatively impacted by the lockdowns imposed in China which began in January which badly affected logistics and consumer spending.
 The factory closures and the subsequent snail-paced return of workers hampered the replenishment of inventory for certain goods.
 However, Alibaba was able to adapt quickly.
 For instance, it solved the labor shortage for its supermarkets by 'loaning' idle hotel staff.